renovatebot/renovate/docs/development/adding-a-package-manager.md

 ### `updateArtifacts` (async, optional)

-This function is used to run binaries which in turn then will update files.
+Use `updateArtifacts` to run binaries that in turn will update files.
-Mostly the functionality is used to indirectly update lock files.
+`updateArtifacts` is often used to indirectly update lock files.

-In case of directly updating dependencies in lock files use `updateLockedDependency` instead.
+To _directly_ update dependencies in lock files: use `updateLockedDependency` instead.

 `updateArtifacts` gets triggers: